-One post . . . from Don in Illinois.
+In this article, I’m going to answer a post submitted to our Room for Doubt website from Don in Illinois.
 His question and his comments expose very serious criticisms of the Christian faith.
 If these claims are true, then the traditional claims of Christianity really are on shaky ground.
 Let’s see what he says, and then consider some responses.

 Here is a response.
 Hopefully, they will be of value to Don and to others who have the same questions and thoughts.

 Don, I appreciate your question.
 You have raised several very important issues.
 On our Room for Doubt website, we have addressed some of them in a previous article.
 However, because you have expressed some widely held notions that could be devastating to the Christian faith, I want to offer additional responses.
 For the sake of organization, I will break down your comments into three separate points.

 You asked, “What evidence is there that Jesus Christ actually existed?
 The only historical documentation of his existence is in the Gospels.”

 First, please take a look at another article: “Did Jesus even live or was he just a legend?”
 One thing it mentions is that even a notable scholar who has rejected historic Christianity has recently written a book that defends the existence of the person of Jesus Christ in history.
 Bart Ehrman, Professor of Religious Studies at the University of North Carolina, published Did Jesus Exist?: The Historical Argument for Jesus of Nazareth (HarperOne, 2013).
 Take a look at this book, and keep in mind that Ehrman is a religious skeptic, not some committed Christian.
 He is approaching the evidence of Jesus from a historical perspective.